Everyone likes a good photo challenge. But photography assignments can also be very discouraging if they’re approached the wrong way.

 This challenge will give you a break from your camera.
 And it lets you appreciate all the challenges of professional photography.
 It might also inspire you to get into smartphone photography!

-8. Experiment With a Completely Different Genre
+5. Experiment With a Completely Different Genre

-7. Photograph the Same Person or Object Every Day
+6. Photograph the Same Person or Object Every Day

 Photographing the same object will also improve your lighting knowledge.
 To make your daily photos look exciting, you’ll have to experiment with different angles, types of lighting, and editing.

-6. Quit Social Media Temporarily
+7. Quit Social Media Temporarily

 This can be as simple as temporarily disabling your Instagram account.
 Or uninstalling apps that fill your day with negativity.

-If your job revolves around social media, create Internet-free time when you can take photos or learn more about photography.
+If your job revolves around social media, create internet-free time when you can take photos or learn more about photography.

-5. Create a Stop-Motion Video Using Photos
+8. Create a Stop-Motion Video Using Photos

-4. Take Creative Self-Portraits With a Friend
+9. Take Creative Self-Portraits With a Friend

-Self-portraits photoshoots are fun, but they can get a little lonely sometimes.
+Self-portraits photoshoots are fun.
+But they can get a little lonely sometimes.